Reopening the Big Sky

-- New Location Managers
+- New location managers

-- New Officers/Directors
+- New officers or directors

-- Alcohol and/or Gambling licenses
+- Alcohol or gambling licenses

-The following information will continue to be required:
+The following information is still required:

-- Personal/Criminal History Statement (Form 10 or Form 10A)
+- Personal/criminal history statement (Form 10 or Form 10A).

 - ABCD/GCD will follow up with a request once normal operations have resumed.